 •Lacritec delivers a proprietary blend of omega fatty acids sourced from Flax Seed, Fish Oil, and Borage Oil.

-•Much more powerful than flaxseed oil or fish oil alone, also provides the unique omega fatty acid, GLA, from Borage Oil that cannot be easily obtained from diet alone.
+•Much more potent than flaxseed oil or fish oil alone, it also provides the unique omega fatty acid, GLA, from Borage Oil that cannot be easily obtained from diet independently.

 I-LID ’N LASH